ChimeHQ/ChimeKit/Sources/ChimeExtensionInterface/ChimeExtensionInterface.docc/System.md

 # The Extension System

-Learn about what extension can do, the environment they run in, and how they are built.
+Learn about what extension can do, the environment they run in, and how they are built with ChimeKit.

 ## Overview

-ExtensionKit vs ExtensionProtocol.
+Chime's extensions are based on [ExtensionKit](https://developer.apple.com/documentation/extensionkit).
+They are written in Swift and SwiftUI.
+ChimeKit also includes a system for integrating [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) servers with the extension API.
+For the most part, ChimeKit abstracts away all of the ExtensionKit details.
+You program against the ChimeKit APIs, not the ExtensionKit primitives.
+However, ExtensionKit does impose some requirements related to security and distribution you must be aware of.

 ## Using ExtensionKit